Hospitality & Tourism

 What is an AI operating system for a hospitality business?

-An AI operating system for hospitality is a three-layer system: a Company Brain that captures and makes searchable all institutional knowledge (procedures, histories, guest records, staff processes), a connected platform that unifies email, booking systems, CRM, and documents, and intelligent workflows that handle routine tasks like enquiry triage, report generation, and meeting follow-up without manual effort.
+An AI operating system for hospitality has three layers: Context (your institutional knowledge captured and made searchable), Connections (a unified platform across email, booking systems, CRM, and documents), and Workflows (intelligent automation that handles routine tasks like enquiry triage, report generation, and meeting follow-up without manual effort).

-How does a Company Brain work for a heritage attraction or hotel?
+How does the Context Layer work for a heritage attraction or hotel?

 What AI workflows work best for hospitality and tourism operations?